Section 6: That’s Mica, alLedgedly

 The first 15 minutes or so of my hike was fairly unremarkable, save for the new experience of white granular stone underneath my feet.
 Then, as happens on every hike, I came upon my first view of the day.
 And you know what that means!
 A picture!

 After a quick dip back into the woods away from the cliffs, the trail climbs up to a pile of rocks.
-But not just any ol’ pile of rock, no!
+But not just any ol’ pile of rocks, no!
 These are the Selectman’s Stones and they mark the tri-corner of Durham, Madison, and Guilford!
 And they are really quite old, too, as carving initials into rocks was the only way to keep town boundaries straight one hundred-plus years ago.

 You can read more about this cool little bit of history in my piece about the stones.

 Now back in Durham for the duration of my day, I was eager to get to one of this hike’s highlights: Mica Ledges.
-The Mattabesett here is, quite simply, a great trail.
+The hike through here is, quite simply, a great trail.
 Through laurel, pine, and chestnut oak; over cushy moss covered rock and across expansive “ledges,” I was again surprised at what hiking in this part of the state could offer.
 And by the way, the Walk Book has a great piece on the oft-overlooked chestnut oaks (Quercus prinus).

 The thing is, if not for the abundance of acorns, you’d never think it was an oak tree.